on7dq/OST-Morse-Box/README.md

-	Built-in "Keep Alive" circuit for use with a Power Bank Adaptable to all existing transceivers, using the appropriate microphone plugs (male and female) (The basic model is based on the widely distributed RJ-45 connectors) Power via the USB connection of the Arduino, from the microphone jack from an external power supply Use as a separate electronic keyer for transceivers without a built-in keyer Random CW generator, display characters in the serial monitor and on the OLED display.
+	Built-in "Keep Alive" circuit for use with a Power Bank Adaptable to all existing transceivers, using the appropriate microphone plugs (male and female) (The basic model is based on the widely distributed RJ-45 connectors) Power via the USB connection of the Arduino, via the microphone jack or from an external power supply Use as a separate electronic keyer for transceivers without a built-in keyer Random CW generator, display characters in the serial monitor and on the OLED display.
 	Beacon function, can also be used as a memory keyer (1 memory of 80 characters).